Nosceteipsum/DogFightUltraDeluxe/README.md

 I have included a compiled version of DogFightUltraDeluxe in DogFightSuperUltraDeluxe:
 https://store.steampowered.com/app/751530/Dog_Fight_Super_Ultra_Deluxe
 Feel free to create pull-request and I will do my best to update DogFightSuperUltraDeluxe with the newest version.
+I have only included resource files made by me, all other resource files are dummy files and need to be replaced.